What kind of water are leeches found in? Leeches - Life. Reproductive system, reproduction and development

 Analgesic.

-A leech bite is often much more effective than a drug injection.
-The fact is that when the drug is injected, the medicinal substances are distributed evenly throughout the body, and the leech acts only on the diseased organ.
-In the zone of influence is 70-80% of all biologically active substances introduced by the leech into the patient's blood.
+A leech bite is often much more effective than a medicinal injection.
+The fact is that when injecting the drug, the medicinal substances are distributed evenly throughout the body, and the leech acts only on the diseased organ.
+The affected area contains 70–80% of all biologically active substances introduced by a leech into the patient’s blood.

-Hirudotherapy session lasts from 40 minutes to one hour.
-Leeches should not be removed, they themselves determine the end of the session.
-Depending on the complexity of the disease, treatment requires 5 to 10 sessions 1-3 times a week.
+A hirudotherapy session lasts from 40 minutes to one hour.
+You should not remove the leeches; they themselves determine the end of the session.
+Depending on the complexity of the disease, treatment requires 5 to 10 sessions 1–3 times a week.

-Hirudotherapy can be used as an independent method of treatment, and can be combined with other methods of naturopathy, most often with herbal medicine, as well as with homeopathy and physiotherapy.
-This combination is determined by the doctor, depending on the nature of the disease, the patient's condition and the characteristics of his body.
+Hirudotherapy can be used as an independent method of treatment, or can be combined with other methods of naturopathy, most often with herbal medicine, as well as with homeopathy and physiotherapy.
+This combination is determined by the doctor depending on the nature of the disease, the patient’s condition and characteristic features his body.

-With the help of sharp jaws, the leech bites through the skin to a depth of 1.5-2 mm and sucks blood in a volume of 5-15 ml.
+With the help of sharp jaws, the leech bites the skin to a depth of 1.5–2 mm and sucks blood in a volume of 5–15 ml.
 The same amount of blood flows from the bite site subsequently (over the next 3-24 hours).
-This is because leech saliva contains hirudin, which prevents blood clotting.
-You don't need to stop the bleeding.
-In one treatment session, usually 5 to 7 leeches are applied.
+This is explained by the fact that leech saliva contains hirudin, which prevents blood clotting.
+There is no need to stop the bleeding.
+During one treatment session, 5 to 7 leeches are usually applied.

-The medical leech itself chooses the bite site - the warmest area, the richest in blood.
-Here it reveals biologically active points through which it acts on blood vessels and internal organs and systems of a person.
+The medical leech itself chooses the site of the bite - the warmest area, the richest in blood.
+Here it discovers biologically active points through which it affects blood vessels and internal organs and human systems.

-Gradually, as it becomes saturated, the leech noticeably increases in size.
-The volume of blood that she drinks is 3-5 times her own weight, that is, it can be up to 15 ml.
-Feeding on blood, the leech injects into the bite site, that is, into the bloodstream of the vessel, its healing saliva - a unique balanced complex of biologically active substances.
+Gradually, as the leech becomes saturated, it noticeably increases in size.
+The volume of blood she drinks is 3-5 times her own weight, that is, it can be up to 15 ml.
+Feeding on blood, the leech injects its healing saliva - a unique balanced complex of biologically active substances - into the site of the bite, that is, into the bloodstream of the vessel.
 Almost immediately after a leech bite, its therapeutic effect begins.
-Valuable substances of saliva under the influence of its special enzymes quickly penetrate into the tissues.
-And already 20 minutes after the removal of the leech, the components of its secret are carried with the bloodstream throughout the body.
+The valuable substances of saliva, under the influence of its special enzymes, quickly penetrate into the tissues.
+And already 20 minutes after removing the leech, the components of its secretion are carried through the bloodstream throughout the body.

-A leech bite resembles a mosquito bite or a nettle sting.
-Then there is a purely mechanical unloading of the blood flow, that is, a person practically does not feel how the leech sucks blood.
-The blood itself flows to her mouth and stomach.
-Having sated, the leech itself disappears, and the blood (mainly lymph) continues to flow out in a very thin stream.
-For a period of 3 to 24 hours, it can flow out as much as the leech drank, that is, about 12-15 ml.
-And in total, a person loses no more than 30 ml of capillary blood along with lymph from one leech.
-This process is also healing, so you can not stop it.
-Such a small loss of blood triggers the mechanism of stimulation of the immune system and eliminates swelling.
+A leech bite resembles a mosquito bite or nettle sting.
+Then a purely mechanical unloading of the blood flow occurs, that is, the person practically does not feel how the leech sucks blood.
+The blood itself flows into her mouth and stomach.
+Having had enough, the leech disappears on its own, and blood (mainly lymph) continues to flow out in a very thin stream.
+Over a period of 3 to 24 hours, it can leak out as much as the leech drank, that is, about 12–15 ml.
+In total, a person loses no more than 30 ml of capillary blood along with lymph from one leech.
+This process is also healing, so it cannot be stopped.
+Such a small loss of blood triggers the mechanism of stimulating the immune system and eliminating swelling.

-The probability of infection of people through leeches during hirudotherapy sessions is practically excluded.
-Leeches are bred in special biofactories by the canning method, they are kept in sterile conditions.
-Leeches feed on the tested blood of animals.
-Ready-to-sell leeches are tested and certified.
-After treatment, leeches are destroyed and not reused.
+The likelihood of people becoming infected through leeches during hirudotherapy sessions is virtually eliminated.
+Leeches are bred in special biofactories using the cupping method and kept in sterile conditions.
+Leeches feed on verified animal blood.
+Leeches ready for sale are checked and certified.
+After treatment, leeches are destroyed and not used again.

 Independent use of leeches

-You can choose different ways to treat the disease: drink pills, be treated with herbs, use physiotherapy or turn to hirudotherapy.
+You can choose different ways treatment of the disease: take pills, be treated with herbs, use physiotherapy or turn to hirudotherapy.
 Each method has its pros and cons.
-But treatment with leeches stands out from the general list of treatment methods in that there are much more pluses than minuses.
-And the cons themselves are only in the presence of a small number of contraindications, which are quite rare.
-Therefore, there are more and more adherents of hirudotherapy today.
-A serious problem is the choice of a qualified hirudotherapist - such specialists can only be found in large cities, in large clinics or specialized hospitals.
+But leech treatment stands out from general list methods of treatment in that there are much more advantages than disadvantages.
+And the disadvantages themselves consist only in the presence of a small number of contraindications, which are quite rare.
+Therefore, today there are more and more adherents of hirudotherapy.
+A serious problem is the choice of a qualified hirudotherapist - such specialists can only be found in major cities, in large clinics or specialized hospitals.
 Leeches are much easier to acquire.

-The doctor using this method must know the human anatomy perfectly, find an individual approach to each patient, taking into account his diseases, physical and mental condition.
-It is the doctor who determines how many sessions the patient will need and how many leeches to put during each session.
+The doctor using this method must know the human anatomy perfectly, find individual approach to each patient, taking into account his diseases, physical and mental state.
+It is the doctor who determines how many sessions the patient will need and how many leeches to place during each session.

-However, the procedure for installing a leech is quite simple, so you can use leeches on your own, but subject to certain conditions.
+However, the procedure for installing a leech is quite simple, so you can use leeches yourself, but subject to certain conditions.

 Firstly, before self-treatment with leeches, you should still consult a specialist.
 Remember the contraindications to hirudotherapy: although there are few of them, they are very serious.
 In addition, it is necessary to agree on the number of leeches and procedures.
-And remember that everything is in moderation.
-Your well-being will tell you when to stop the procedures, which should be no more than ten.
+And remember that moderation is good in everything.
+Your state of health will tell you when to stop the procedures, of which there should be no more than ten.

-Secondly, only an experienced specialist should install leeches on the mucous membranes and genitals - it is extremely dangerous to do it yourself!
+Secondly, only an experienced specialist should install leeches on the mucous membranes and genitals - doing this yourself is extremely dangerous!

-Thirdly, you can put leeches on diseased organs only if you know exactly your diagnosis and the location of the diseased organ.
-You can go the other way: put the leech on its back and give it the right to choose the right point on its own.
-Be sure - the leech will not be mistaken.
+Thirdly, you can apply leeches to diseased organs only if you know exactly your diagnosis and the location of the diseased organ.
+You can take a different route: put the leech on its back and give it the right to choose the desired point.
+Rest assured, the leech will not make a mistake.

-Since the leech is a living being, it has its own characteristics.
-A leech may refuse to treat you, that is, to stick, if there is a change of weather on this day, magnetic storms or other jumps in biorhythms, to which leeches are very sensitive.
-In addition, leeches do not like to eat at night, so hirudotherapy sessions are held only in the morning and afternoon, at least not late in the evening.
+Since the leech is Living being, then it has its own characteristics.
+A leech may refuse to treat you, that is, to suck on you, if the weather changes that day, magnetic storms or other jumps in bioritomes, to which leeches are very sensitive.
+In addition, leeches do not like to eat at night, so hirudotherapy sessions are carried out only in the morning and during the day, or at least not late in the evening.

-So, you bought leeches in a pharmacy.
-They should be stored in a jar of tap water, the neck of which is covered with gauze, in a bright place at a temperature of 10–15 °C. Water should be changed daily.
-Only healthy and hungry leeches, moving quickly in water, are suitable for treatment.
-Sluggish, with nodules, with a sticky surface, leeches are not suitable for consumption.
+So, you purchased leeches at the pharmacy.
+They should be stored in a jar of tap water, the neck of which is covered with gauze, in a bright place at a temperature of 10–15 °C. The water should be changed daily.
+Only healthy and hungry leeches that move quickly in the water are suitable for treatment.
+Limp, with nodules, and with an adhesive surface, leeches are not suitable for consumption.

-Leeches can "work" only once.
-After using the leech, it is thrown away.
-Usually put five leeches, at an advanced stage of the disease, you can put seven leeches.
-To enhance the effect of leeches put on acupuncture points used in reflexology.
-But if you have never encountered acupuncture, then you can arrange the leeches arbitrarily - they themselves will choose the places of the strongest impact on the body.
+Leeches can “work” only once.
+After using the leech, throw it away.
+Usually five leeches are placed; in advanced stages of the disease, seven leeches can be placed.
+To enhance the effect, leeches are placed on acupuncture points used in reflexology.
+But if you have never encountered acupuncture, then you can place the leeches arbitrarily - they themselves will choose the places of the most powerful effect on the body.

-They put leeches on the heart area (to cleanse blood vessels), the liver (to cleanse the liver), on the limbs (for thrombophlebitis and varicose veins), behind the ears (for atherosclerosis and heart failure), on the back of the head (for hypertension and for general cleansing of blood vessels), on back (for general cleansing of blood vessels).
-You can not put leeches on those places where there are distracting veins (eyelids, temples, scrotum).
+Leeches are placed on the heart (to cleanse blood vessels), liver (to cleanse the liver), on limbs (for thrombophlebitis and varicose veins), behind the ears (for atherosclerosis and heart failure), on the back of the head (for hypertension and for general cleansing of blood vessels), on back (for general cleansing of blood vessels).
+You should not place leeches in places where there are distracting veins (eyelids, temples, scrotum).

-Do not be afraid of the sensations that may arise during the suction of a leech - this is normal.
-You may feel a slight burning sensation, like an ant sting, and even severe itching, especially if the leech is placed in a place where the skin is thin.
-These discomforts pass in a couple of minutes.
-After a skin puncture, a characteristic trace of small leech teeth remains on it.
+Do not be alarmed by the sensations that may occur while sucking on a leech - this is normal.
+You may feel a slight burning sensation, like an ant bite, and even severe itching, especially if the leech is placed in the place where thin skin.
+These unpleasant sensations go away after a couple of minutes.
+After the skin is punctured, a characteristic mark of small leech teeth remains on it.

-In the first ten minutes, the leech lets its saliva into the wound, containing about one hundred and fifty healing substances.
+In the first ten minutes, the leech releases its saliva into the wound, containing about one hundred and fifty healing substances.
 At this time, the blood becomes homogeneous, that is, homogeneous, due to the dissolution of small cholesterol plaques and blood clots.
-Then the leech begins to suck blood, continuing to secrete saliva, but in smaller quantities.
+Next, the leech begins to suck blood, continuing to secrete saliva, but in smaller quantities.

 One leech sucks up to 5-10 ml of blood.
 When the leech fills its stomach, it will fall off on its own.
-But with incomplete exposure, it is carefully removed.
+But if the exposure is incomplete, it is carefully removed.

-Before setting up leeches, you need to stock up on the following supplies:
+Before placing leeches, you need to stock up on the following supplies:

 Healthy, mobile leeches;